ArthurHovanesian/hangman/README.md

 12. - [x] Go full out with neon theme and change text to look like neon sign text, soften edges, and have effects for neon lights flickering

-13. - [ ] There should be some message when you lose, rather than going to the high score screen automatically.
+13. - [x] There should be some message when you lose, rather than going to the high score screen automatically.
+  - See below

-14. - [ ] Upon losing, user should be able to see the word they missed
+14. - [x] Upon losing, user should be able to see the word they missed

-15. - [ ] Oh my god!
-The flickering A from the title screen persists faintly on my screen.
-Did that damage my computer screen?!?!
+  - Added a 'missed' property to reveal object and 4 second delay before going to high scores page so user can read word

+15. - [ ] Speed mode that gives you 5 second per guess

+16. - [ ] On the left side of the screen is the word PASSCODE, all lit up.
+Everyone you lose a round, one of the lights goes out.
+After losing 8 rounds, then it's game over.
+This will make the game last longer than like 30 seconds.
+If you get two letters in a row, you get an item that lets you choose a letter to reveal.

+17. - [ ] Some type of two player mode where one person picks word.
+But kind of lame if that's all they can do.